Ukraine-Russia crisis: What to know about the fears of war

 “The war has put pressure on me and broken my soul,” soldier Ivan Skuratovskyi said.
 His calm verges on numbness.
 A sniper recently killed one of the few dozen men under his command.
 “I’m becoming more cold-hearted, some would say dead-hearted,” he said.

-U.S. officials say the threat of a Russian invasion in Ukraine is more serious than at other points in the conflict, in which more than 14,000 people have died.
-But a sense of calm prevails in the Eastern European nation among relatives of those in the trenches on up to President Volodymyr Zelenskyy.
+U.S. officials say the threat of a Russian invasion in Ukraine is more serious than at other points in the conflict.
+But a sense of calm prevails in the Eastern European nation, ranging from among relatives of those in the trenches on up to Ukrainian President Volodymyr Zelenskyy.

 “We are defending our country and are on our own territory.
-Our patience can have an impact on provocations, when we don’t respond to provocations but behave with great dignity,” Zelenskyy said Tuesday.
+Our patience can have an impact on provocations, when we don’t respond to provocations but behave with great dignity,” Zelenskyy said.

-Inna Varenytsia in Adiivka, Ukraine, Jill Lawless in London, Frank Jordans in Berlin and Aritz Parra in Madrid contributed.
+Inna Varenytsia in Adiivka, Ukraine, Jill Lawless in London, Aamer Madhani in Washington, Frank Jordans in Berlin and Aritz Parra in Madrid contributed.

 Follow all AP stories on the crisis over Ukraine at https://apnews.com/hub/russia-ukraine